conduktor/conduktor-coding-challenge/fullstack-developers/README.md

 We'd like you to create a website where we could register/login, create/join teams (a team is a company, so it's private), and be able to send an invitation link to other developers for them to join my team.

+## Scenario

-eg: I register as john@cdkt.io.
-I'm first one of my domain cdkt.io to register.
-I must create the team "cdkt" and I'll be designated as the owner.
-Then, I'll be able to invite my coworkers from @cdkt.io to join my "cdkt" team.
+- I register as john@cdkt.io.
+- I'm first one of my domain cdkt.io to register.
+- I *must* create the team "cdkt".
+I'll be designated as the owner.
+- Then, I'll be able to invite my coworkers from @cdkt.io to join my "cdkt" team.

+## Structure

 Your project will consist in 2 sub-projects: